How Does Debt Write Off Work?

 The more likely way to get a debt written off is when it becomes too old to be collected as per The Limitations Act and is officially known as statute-barred debt.
 Read on for more information on debt that is too old to be recovered by the creditor.

-How long before debt gets written off?
+How long before the debt gets cleared?

 Many debts become legally unenforceable after six years or after five years in Scotland.
 As long as you have not made a payment towards your debt or acknowledged that you owe the debt during this time, the debt becomes unenforceable and you do not have to pay.
-This is known as a statute-barred debt
+This is known as a statute-barred debt.

 After this time limit, your creditor cannot do anything to make you pay.